 It will be run in the form of a Selective Section, with a minimum length of 2 km and a maximum length of 20 km.
-Each competitor will be able to make a reconnaissance lap on his own machine at reduced speed.
-The Supplementary Regulations must specify the Max speed and the Max Time of this Qualifying Special Stage.
+The Supplementary Regulations must specify the Max Time of this Qualifying Special Stage.

 If the length of the Qualifying Special Stage is between 2 and 10 km, a multiplication coefficient of 8 will be applied to each time of this stage.